gauravchakrabarty/gauravchakrabarty.github.io/index.md

 The website featured sections that organized GPS and DGPS instruments based on their manufacturer, accuracy class, intended application (e.g., surveying, mapping, navigation), and mode of signal reception.
 Each instrument profile included high-resolution images, technical datasheets, key specifications (such as accuracy, range, and satellite compatibility), and real-world use cases.
 <br>
-#### Design and Deployment of Interactive Webportal Using MapServer: A CGI-Based Geoportal for Geospatial Data Dissemination
+### _Design and Deployment of an Interactive Webportal Using MapServer: A CGI-Based Geoportal for Geospatial Data Dissemination_
 <img src="/img/JU_Logo.png" width="50" height="50">
 ##### _Computer-Aided Design Centre, Jadavpur University, Kolkata, West Bengal, India (Aug 2016 - Dec 2016)_
-This project focused on the design and deployment of an __interactive web-based geoportal utilizing MapServer__, an open-source platform for publishing spatial data and interactive mapping applications to the web.
+This project focused on the design and deployment of an __interactive web-based geoportal utilizing _MapServer_, an open-source platform for publishing spatial data and interactive mapping applications to the web.

 The implementation was based on the __Common Gateway Interface (CGI)__ model, enabling efficient server-side handling of geospatial data requests and dynamic map rendering.

-#### Design & Development of River Water Quality Management (RQM) Information System Using Data Visualisation Techniques for River Stretches Blending with Multi-Industrial Effluents <br>
+### _Design & Development of River Water Quality Management (RQM) Information System Using Data Visualisation Techniques for River Stretches Blending with Multi-Industrial Effluents_ <br>
 <img src="/img/VBU_Logo.jpg" width="50" height="50">
 ##### _Department of Computer Application, Vinoba Bhave University, Hazaribagh, Jharkhand, India (Jun 2013-Feb 2014)_
 The __River Quality Management System__ is an information system designed to assess the current pollution levels in a river stretch affected by multiple industrial outfalls.
 It facilitates the analysis of water quality data, evaluates the extent of pollution, and supports the formulation of appropriate measures to mitigate and control pollution within the targeted river segment.